secretstartups/handbook/okrs/index.html.md

 Top level CEO KRs will appear in the handbook.
 OKRs have numbers attached to them for [ease of reference, not for ranking](/handbook/communication/#numbering-is-for-reference-not-as-a-signal){:data-ga-name="ease of reference"}{:data-ga-location="body"}.
 In order to maintain a [single source of truth](/handbook/documentation/#documentation-is-the-single-source-of-truth-ssot){:data-ga-name="single source of truth"}{:data-ga-location="body"}, starting in Q4 FY21, we're putting functional objectives and KRs in epics and issues that should link to the CEO KR epics that are linked on the handbook page.
 We made this change, because the handbook and epics were not being consistently updated, so there often wasn't a single source of truth.
 We were also struggling with merge conflicts as regular changes were being made to the handbook page.

-Functional leaders are responsible for updating the their objectives and KRs in their epics and issues before each [Key Review](/handbook/key-review/#automated-kpi-slides){:data-ga-name="key reviews"}{:data-ga-location="body"}.
+Functional leaders are responsible for updating the their objectives and KRs in Ally before each [Key Review](/handbook/key-review/#automated-kpi-slides){:data-ga-name="key reviews"}{:data-ga-location="body"}.

 ## Format of Objectives and Key Results in Epics and Issues